Active substance :

-It has been shown that in patients with a recent transient cerebrovascular accident or stroke who have a high risk of recurring ischemic complications, a combination of ASA and clopidogrel increases the risk of major bleeding.
+In patients with a recent transient cerebrovascular accident or stroke who are at high risk of recurring ischemic complications, a combination of ASA and clopidogrel has been shown to increase the risk of major bleeding.
 Therefore, such combination therapy should be carried out with caution and only in the case of clinical evidence of the benefits of its use.

 Cases of the development of acquired hemophilia when taking clopidogrel have been reported.
 With a confirmed isolated increase in APTT, with or without the development of bleeding, consideration should be given to the possibility of developing acquired hemophilia.
 Patients with a confirmed diagnosis of acquired hemophilia should be monitored and treated by specialists in this disease and stop taking clopidogrel.

 Patients should be interviewed for an allergy to thienopyridines (such as ticlopidine, prasugrel) in the anamnesis, as Cross allergies between thienopyridines and clopidogrel have been reported.

 During the treatment period, it is necessary to monitor the functional state of the liver.
 In severe liver damage, remember the risk of developing hemorrhagic diathesis.
 Clopidogrel is not recommended for acute stroke with a duration of less than 7 days (because there is no data on its use in this condition).